-My apartment faced south, giving me sunshine all day, but with temperatures soaring up to 40 degrees, it was hotter than hot!
-I had no air conditioning, it was a small miracle that I happened to walk by a hardware store selling fans, needless to say, I purchased two!
-I had a washing machine but sadly no dryer, energy consumption is expensive here, so drying clothes in my living room became a regular thing.
-The bathroom was recently renovated with new modern finishes, it took a while, but I finally discovered that the “square” knob turned on the second, rain shower.
-Frustrating each time I showered, so obvious in the end, thanks to my friend Teddi for figuring this out.
+My apartment faced south, giving me sunshine all day, but with temperatures soaring to 40 degrees, it was hotter than hot!
+I had no air conditioning; it was a small miracle that I walked by a hardware store selling fans.
+I purchased two!
+I had a washing machine but, sadly, no dryer.
+Energy consumption is expensive here, so drying clothes in my living room has become a regular thing.
+The bathroom had been recently renovated with new modern finishes.
+It took a while, but I finally discovered the “square” knob turned on the second rain shower.
+It was frustrating each time I showered, but it was so evident in the end; thanks to my friend Teddi for figuring this out.

-As quirky as all this may sound, I really enjoyed my little apartment, it felt like home, or at least, my home away from home.
+My little apartment and its surroundings may sound quirky.
+However, It felt like home, or at least my home away from home.
 It didn’t take me long to figure things out and find my groove.
-I enjoyed hosting my friends and my son and his girlfriend, who were such great company.
-It was fun planning our days and having too much rosé, these are forever memories that I will cherish.
+I enjoyed hosting my friends, son, and girlfriend, who were such great company.
+It was fun planning our days and having too much rosé.
+These are forever memories that I will cherish.

 To my friend who couldn’t make it, one day, if you go to Paris, think of me, happy and the best version of myself, living and hopefully in love in my Pied á Terre.